ljharb/prop-types-tools/README.md

  - `restrictedProp`: this prop is not permitted to be anything but `null` or `undefined`.
  - `uniqueArray`: this prop must be an array, and all values must be unique (determined by `Object.is`).
 Like `PropTypes.array`, but with uniqueness.
  - `uniqueArrayOf`: `uniqueArray`, with a type validator applied.
 Like `PropTypes.arrayOf`, but with uniqueness.
+ - `withShape`: takes a PropType and a shape, and allows a shape to be enforced on any non-null/undefined value.

 ## Tests
 Simply clone the repo, `npm install`, and run `npm test`